Authentication in Microsoft Teams Rooms

 Hybrid modern authentication

 To ensure successful authentication to your on-premises Exchange server and/or Skype for Business server, you must make sure the resource account that's used with Microsoft Teams Rooms is configured to get authorization from Azure AD.
-To learn more about hybrid identity and methods that work for your organization, read the following topics:

 Prerequisites specific to Microsoft Teams Rooms